What is light-weight concrete and why do we believe it is the future of beekeeping? Find out here.Read more

 Help the poor

-Beekeeping offers huge potential for socio-economic development in marginalised, impoverished communities both in urban and rural areas.
-Although many organisations promote 'beekeeping for development' the success rates are low as the equipment provided is subject to the same issues beekeepers are experiencing.
+Beekeeping offers huge potential for socio-economic development in marginalised communities in both urban and rural areas.
+Although many organisations promote 'beekeeping for development' success is limited by the viability of the standard equipment and technology.
 Beegin aims to work with organisations to provide communities with the tools to make durable, low-cost beehives.